Culture Expert Discusses Strategy at NWDC

-Chris Armstrong, a Navy Senior Leadership Development Program (SLDP) instructor, discussed culture change and the importance of connecting with people with Navy Warfare Development Command (NWDC) members today.
-(U.S. Navy photo by Ian Delossantos, NWDC/Released)
+At Navy Warfare Development Command (NWDC) today, a Navy Senior Leadership Development Program (SLDP) instructor discussed culture change and the importance of connecting with people.

+Chris Armstrong was formerly a culture executive for two Department of Defense/Intelligence Community agencies and is now co-owner of Veritas Culture.
+He is one of the instructors for SLDP, which provides leaders with the skills necessary to lead Navy command employees through organizational challenges.
+SLDP seeks to further the development of attendees’ organizational leadership capabilities.

+Armstrong’s presentation reframed organizational culture, in order to help people understand why culture challenges surface year-after-year despite constant changes to policy, structure, and people.
+He urged the audience to begin to explore and distinguish the human-centered root causes of culture challenges.

 |Date Taken: